QuKunLab/WEDGE/README.md

 ```

 ### Help
-If you have any questions or require assistance using MAGIC, please contact us: hyl2016@mail.ustc.edu.cn .
+If you have any questions or require assistance using WEDGED, please contact us: hyl2016@mail.ustc.edu.cn .